 #4: The Rental

 Buying a house in a popular area and renting it out is a great source of passive income.
 Don’t get us wrong — it’s a lot of work to be a landlord.
-However, it’s nice to see your home turn a profit on a consistent basis.
+However, it’s nice to see your home turn a profit consistently.
 Plus, you still get the long-term benefits of owning a house.

-When You Won’t Make Money: The Rental’s success is dependent on your ability to find renters.
+When You Won’t Make Money: The Rental’s success depends on your ability to find renters.
 Any day your house isn’t being occupied is a day you’re losing money.
 Invest in an area that needs rentals, like owning near a big city or close to college campuses.

 No matter what option you’re considering for making money from real estate, start your journey with RealtyHive!
 Find vacant land to build on, international properties, residential homes, and even commercial spaces in our listings today.